The environments of the radio galaxy population in SIMBA: Results

 \subsubsection{High redshift environmental density}

-The color--density relation of galaxies is known to evolve strongly with redshift, and given the connection between radio jets and quenching, it is interesting to examine if the relationship between radio galaxies and density also evolves.
+The colour--density relation of galaxies is known to evolve strongly with redshift~\citep{Cooper2007}, and given the connection between radio jets and quenching, it is interesting to examine if the relationship between radio galaxies and density also evolves.
 Thus here we investigate the evolution in the environment of radio galaxies at $z=2$, to contrast with our previous results at $z=0$.

-Figure~\ref{fig:richness_highz} shows the richness of the environments of radio and normal galaxies at $z=2$ along with it's dependence of $\mstar$, $\mbh$, $\power$, and $\fedd$.
+Figure~\ref{fig:richness_highz} shows the running median relations for the richness of the environments of radio and non-radio galaxies at $z=2$ and it's dependence of $\mstar$, $\mbh$, $\power$, and $\fedd$.
 Populations are represented in the same manner as \S\ref{sec:environment}, that is, LERGs are represented by the maroon dashed line, HERGs are represented by the blue dashed line, and both show associated 1$\sigma$ uncertainties.
 Non-radio galaxies are shown by the solid grey line.

-We note that the densities of halos at $z=2$ are much lower due to having fewer objects with black holes formed at this time.
-However, we notice similar trends to local times in that richness most strongly depends on stellar and black hole mass.
-A notable difference is that, at the same stellar and black hole masses, there is no difference in the halo environment of radio and non-radio galaxies.
+We note that the densities of halos at $z=2$ are much lower due to having fewer massive galaxies formed and accreted into dark matter halos within the simulation at this time with a total of 136 HERGs and 249 LERGs.
+However, we notice similar trends to $z=0$ in that richness most strongly depends on stellar mass.
+A notable difference is that, at the same stellar masses, there is no difference in the halo environment of radio and non-radio galaxies.

+In \simba\ there is no significant evolution in the $\mbh-\mstar$ relation~\citep{Thomas2019} thus the same limits for under- and over-massive black holes exist at $z=2$ as at $z=0$.
+It is worth noting that, at $z=2$ however, there are no significantly over-massive black hole hosts.
+At all specific black hole masses, there are no significant differences in the richness of the environments of HERGs and LERGs nor is there any correlation between the specific black hole mass of a radio galaxy and the richness of their environment, while for the quiescent population, galaxies with under-massive black holes reside in more rich environments than quiescent galaxies on the median $\mbh-\mstar$ relation.
+These are likely satellite galaxies that have been recently accreted into their host dark matter halo.

-There appears to be no strong dependence of richness on radio luminosity, however radio galaxies of the same luminosity as normal galaxies with ongoing star formation are more likely to reside in more rich halos.
+Another trend similar to that seen at $z=0$ is that there is no strong dependence of richness on radio luminosity.
+However, radio galaxies of the same luminosity as non-radio galaxies with ongoing star formation are more likely to reside in more rich halos.

-There still exists a slight anticorrelation between richness and $\fedd$, however the scatter in this relation makes this correlation unreliable.
-In addition, at the same $\fedd$ there is no difference in the environments of radio galaxies and the few normal galaxies with accreting SMBHs.
+There is no strong correlation between richness and $\fedd$.
+At low $\fedd$, HERGs reside in lower richness environments compared to that of LERGs, star forming, and quiescent galaxies.
+The scatter in this, however, would make any correlation unreliable.
+Therefore, at the same $\fedd$ radio galaxies and the few non-radio galaxies with accreting SMBHs reside in similarly rich environments.